bwalczyk1/wordle-app/README.md

 # Wordle App
 My version of famous Wordle game made using Svelte and Tailwind.
-It has additional features such as setting word length and whether they should be selected from API or JSON file from user's computer, disabling real word input verification, dark mode and contrast mode.
+It has additional features such as setting word length and whether they should be selected from API or JSON file from user's computer, disabling real word input verification, dark mode, contrast moden and hints.
 ![Game screen](screen.png)